RiccardoEvangelisti/Four-Souls-Helper/content/f_special_mechanics.md

 * * *

-### Play

-**Play** is an action done to loot cards.
-To play means to move a loot card from one zone to the stack.
-The player who played the loot card controls it.

-By default, a player plays loot cards from their hand.
-However, abilities and effects can allow a player to play a loot card from another zone.

-* * *

 ### Prevent

 **Prevent** is an action done to death or damage.

 *   If an ability or effect instructs you to **prevent damage**, that damage is removed from the stack.
 *   If an ability or effect instructs you to **prevent death**, that death is removed from the stack, and the object that would have died heals until it has at least 1 HP, unless that ability or effect specifies how much HP is healed instead.

-* * *

-### Recharge

-**Recharge** is an action done to objects.
-To recharge an object, it is changed to a charged state (turned upright).

 * * *